boraeang/grab-safety/README.md

 # Grab-safety challenge submission
 Contact : boraeang [at] hotmail.com <br>
-*NB: The final submission only contains the model who had the best performance on the validation set so far.<br>
+*NB: The final submission only contains the model with the best performance on the validation set so far.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For information: Many deep learning models have been tested during this challenge (LSTM, LSTM with autoencoder, GRU, TCN, CNN)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Only the CNN did manage to get a 0.72 ROC AUC on the validation set but is not presented here as LightGBM shows better results.
 Nevertheless, I will be happy to share the Deep Learning Notebooks if one is interested.